 There are two options when running transition drills.
 The first option is to have no trail checker and make it easier on the offense.
 The second way is to have a trail checker and make it more realistic for the defense.
 The first should be used early in the season and coaches can slowly work in a trail checker as the team becomes better with these drills.

-These drills are the greatest way to improve a team’s stick handling, their ability to move the ball, taking quick shots, and playing good defense.
-Basically, these drills improve all players’ overall skill level.
+These drills are the greatest way to improve a team’s stick handling, their ability to move the ball, take quick shots, and play good defense.
+Basically, these drills improve all players’ overall skill levels.